Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 ------------------

-The command to unshield an amount with ``concordium-client`` is ``account decrypt``.
+The command to unshield an amount with ``concordium-client`` is ``account unshield``.
 For example, an interaction to unshield 7 CCD on account B looks like the following:

 The command is:

 .. code-block:: console

-   $concordium-client account decrypt --sender B --amount 7
+   $concordium-client account unshield --sender B --amount 7

 This